I work on books that model honest and open-hearted ways of existing in the world.

 - A Cuban Girl’s Guide to Tea and Tomorrow by Laura Taylor Namey

-- Truly Devious by Maureen Johnson
+- Truly Devious by Maureen Johnson (but starring protagonists of color)

 - Queer Ducks (and Other Animals): The Natural World of Animal Sexuality by Eliot Schrefer & Jules Zuckerberg